9,476,000 pageviews

 After two years of marriage to Lance Corporal Cory Killgore, 22-year-old Brittany Killgore, on April 11, 2012 filed for divorce.
 The Marine was serving in Afghanistan.
 Brittany lived in Fallbrook California, a San Diego County town of 38,000 not far from Camp Pendleton, the U.S. Marine base.

-At two in the afternoon on Saturday April 14, 2012 one of Brittany Killgore's friends called the San Diego County Sheriff's Office to report her missing.
+At two in the afternoon on Saturday April 14, 2012,opl one of Brittany Killgore's friends called the San Diego County Sheriff's Office to report her missing.
 The caller had last seen Killgore at 7 PM the day before when she stopped by her friend's apartment to borrow a dress.
 Killgore said she was going on a date with a 45-year-old Marine staff sergeant named Louis Ray Perez who was picking her up in less than an hour.
 They were going into downtown San Diego.

-At 7:45 that Friday evening the friend received a text message from Killgore's cellphone that read, "Help."
+At 7:45 that Friday evening, the friend received a text message from Killgore's cellphone that read, "Help."
 The friend texted back, "What?
 R U okay?"
-When Brittany didn't respond the friend texted "Brittany are U okay?
+When Brittany didn't respond, the friend texted "Brittany are U okay?
 I am freaking out here."
 At 8:05 PM the friend received another message from Killgore's cellphone that read, "Yes I love this party."
 The worried friend considered this text suspicious because Killgore always used the word "yeah" instead of "yes" in her text messaging.
 That was the last the friend heard from Killgore's phone.
 (A transient in downtown San Diego later found Killgore's cellphone in the doorway of a Comfort Inn.)

 A detective with the San Diego Sheriff's Office called Marine Sergeant Louis Perez (who didn't have a criminal record) and asked if he'd come in for questioning regarding the Killgore missing persons case.
 Louis Perez showed up at the sheriff's office shortly after the call.

-According to the 16-year veteran of the Marine Corps he had gone to Killgore's apartment at four o'clock Friday afternoon to help her pack for her upcoming move to another place.
+According to the 16-year veteran of the Marine Corps, he had gone to Killgore's apartment at four o'clock Friday afternoon to help her pack for her upcoming move to another place.
 He asked her if she'd like to go out on a dinner-dance boat that evening in downtown San Diego.
 Killgore declined, saying that she was tired.
 Soon after Perez left Killgore's apartment at 5:10 PM she sent him a text saying she had changed her mind.
 Perez returned to her place at 7:30 for the date.

-According to the Marine's statement he dropped Brittany off in downtown San Diego in front of a club called the Whisky Girl Night while he looked for a place to park.
+According to the Marine's statement, he dropped Brittany off in downtown San Diego in front of a club called the Whisky Girl Night while he looked for a place to park.
 Fifteen minutes later, when he arrived at the club on foot he couldn't find her.
 Perez looked around for 30 minutes then headed home to the house he shared in Fallbrook with his girlfriend, 36-year-old Dorothy Grace Marie Maraglino and her friend, Jessica Lynn Lopez, 25.

 The deputy who interviewed Perez that afternoon asked if he could take a look inside the white Ford Explorer the Marine had driven to the sheriff's office.
 Perez said he had no problem with that.